 Hypoglycemia

-Hypoglycemia occurs when blood glucose (sugar in your blood) levels drop below normal levels.
-The term hypoglycemia usually refers to a reading on the glucose meter (device that measures blood glucose) that is less than 4 mmol/L. Glucose is an essential sugar that our body requires and an important source of energy.
-Having low blood glucose can therefore interfere with the proper functioning of the body and can cause severe symptoms.
+Hypoglycemia occurs when blood glucose (sugar in your blood) levels drop below normal.
+The term hypoglycemia usually refers to a reading on the glucose meter (device that measures blood glucose) that is less than 4 mmol/L.

 Hypoglycemic episodes can develop slowly, but can also appear suddenly and progress quickly.
 Symptoms vary from person to person and are even non-existent in some, especially those who have had diabetes for a long time or if blood sugar drops slowly.
 Symptoms increase and become more severe as blood sugar drops.